 1. National Dental Board Examination Part 1 scores.
 NBDE Part 1 scores are required to apply to the program.
-We accept the NBDE scores reported on your Institutional Evaluation form.
+For application purposes, we accept the NDBE scores reported on your PASS Institutional Evaluation form.

 3. The Postdoctoral Dental Match Program Code.
 Applicants must participate in the Postdoctoral Dental Matching Program.
 For more information about this, please visit http://www.natmatch.com/dentres/.

 6. Curriculum Vitae.
-A curriculum vitae should be emailed to UMICHorthocv@umich.edu.
+A curriculum vitae (CV) must be uploaded to your PASS application.

 The Orthodontics program participates in the Postdoctoral Dental Matching Program.
 After all interviews are complete and Match results are announced, accepted candidates will be contacted to submit a secondary University of Michigan application.

 If you have questions about this process, please contact us at firstname.lastname@example.org.
 We now have a paperless admissions process!
 Please do not send paper copies of your documents to the School of Dentistry.
 Please review all websites and links carefully and email us if you have questions.

 Q: How will I know when my application is made available to the Orthodontics program for review?

 A: The School of Dentistry Office of Admissions will notify applicants via email when their materials have been received, processed, and sent to the Orthodontics program for review.